-We at Monroe Community College subscribe to the Joint Statement on Rights and Freedoms of Students and with regard to this document, emphasize the Preamble and Section 2 related to the rights and freedoms of students in the classroom.
-To protect the rights and freedoms of students and faculty members in keeping with this Joint Statement, we establish these procedures to provide for the orderly, fair, prompt resolution of perceived student academic grievance.
+Monroe Community College subscribes to the Joint Statement on Rights and Freedoms of Students and with regard to this document, emphasize the Preamble and Section II related to the rights and freedoms of students in the classroom.
+To protect the rights and freedoms of students and faculty members in keeping with this Joint Statement, we establish these procedures to provide for the orderly, fair, prompt resolution of perceived student academic grievances.
 These procedures are established to insure the due process, and the equitable treatment and protection of all parties involved in the perceived grievance.

 Definition and Jurisdiction